 Spread through the forest and along the shore of Upper Campbell Lake, the accommodation at Strathcona Park Lodge is eclectic and comfortable.
 Cabins range from small cottages to large chalets that sleep more than 50 people.
 No two rooms are the same and come with a mix of single or queen beds, bunk beds, trundles, comfortable foamies and hide-a-beds.There are no TVs, telephones or internet in the rooms.

-School groups and most youth programs during the spring and fall have hostel-style accommodation, meaning each bed comes with a fitted sheet and pillow and participants and chaperones must bring a sleeping bag and towel.
-Summer youth programs typically receive our regular guest setup with all bedding and room towels provided.
-Summer participants should still bring a beach towel and sleeping bag if your program includes an overnight camping trip.
+School groups and most youth programs during the spring and fall have hostel-style accommodation.
+Each bed comes with a fitted sheet and pillow and participants and chaperones must bring a sleeping bag and towel.
+For summer youth programs, all bedding and room towels are provided, however summer participants should still bring a beach towel and sleeping bag if your program includes an overnight camping trip.

 Rooming assignments are made by the trip coordinator based on the accommodation provided.
 Boys and girls may be in different cabins or in different rooms within the same larger cabin.
 Chaperones stay in the same buildings as participants and may share a room with another adult.

 Rooms will not be locked during the day or while away on out-trips.
-For this reason, we encourage all participants not to bring valuables to Strathcona Park Lodge.
-We recommend games, phones, jewelry and other valuables be collected by the trip coordinator for safekeeping.
+For this reason, we encourage all participants to avoid bringing valuables to Strathcona Park Lodge and recommend that games, phones, jewellery and other valuables be collected by the trip coordinator for safekeeping.
 On the final morning participants are expected to do a No-Trace cleanup of their cabin.

 “Fantastic!” is the word most often used to describe the food here.
 Besides tasting great it is carefully prepared fresh onsite by our chef and his team from often local and organic ingredients.
 We work closely with a local farmer and our other suppliers to source products that meet our requirements for nutritious, sustainable and ethical food.